Skip to main content

 Smoking

 Above and beyond anything else, smoking is the number one preventable cause of heart disease.
-Despite the correlation between smoking and lung disease, the truth is that 100% of smokers will eventually develop heart disease.
-It’s just a matter of time.
+Despite the correlation between smoking and lung disease, another disease lurks in the smoker’s future.

 The carbon monoxide in tobacco smoke also reduces the oxygen in your blood and forces your heart to pump harder just to do its job.
 At the same time, nicotine stimulates adrenaline, which in turn accelerates your heartbeat and raises your blood pressure, forcing your heart to work even harder.